 Monitoring records and inspection reports demonstrating compliance with Special Conditions VI and VII cited below, include: annual in-service IFR seal "Through-the Hatch" inspection forms, and "OOS Tank Inspection Reports".
-As indicated earlier, examples of the cited records for the most recent annual inspections for tanks Nos.
-12, 22, and 56 have been included in Appendix H. After the installation of the of the control equipment (fixed roof and internal floating roof) in the tanks, Buckeye has demonstrated compliance with the following conditions, by monitoring and keeping inspection records for a period of five years:
+After the installation of the of the control equipment (fixed roof and internal floating roof) in the tanks, Buckeye has demonstrated compliance with the following conditions, by monitoring and keeping inspection records for a period of five years:

-[SC VI.1a] - In compliance: The following procedure is followed to conduct annual inspection of the IFRs.
-After opening the access hatch on the fixed roof, using an intrinsically safe flashlight the operators inspect the floating roof, control fittings, primary seal, and secondary seal prior to filling the storage vessel with VOL. They check for corrosion, detached seals, product on floating roof, or holes, tears, or other openings in the primary seal, the secondary seal, or the seal fabric or any defects in the internal floating roof, or both, they are repaired before filling the storage vessel.
+[SC VI.1a] - In compliance

+The procedure for the in-service routine annual IFR seals inspection is as follows: After opening the access hatch on the fixed roof, using an intrinsically safe flashlight the operators inspect the floating roof, control fittings, primary seal, and secondary seal prior to filling the storage vessel.
+They check for corrosion, detached seals, product on floating roof, or holes, tears, or other openings in the primary seal, the secondary seal, or the seal fabric or any defects in the internal floating roof, or both.
+If necessary, the defects are repaired before filling the storage vessel.

-[SC VI.1b] - In compliance: Buckeye's operators conduct "Through-the Hatch" inspections at least once every 12 months.
-They visually inspect: the IFR the primary seal and the secondary seal through manholes and roof hatches on the fixed roof.
+[SC VI.1b] - In compliance

+Buckeye's operators conduct "Through-the Hatch" inspections at least once every 12 months and every five years the inspection is conducted by a contractor.
+They visually inspect the IFR the primary seal and the secondary seal through manholes and roof hatches on the fixed roof.
 If the IFR is not resting on the surface of the VOL inside the storage vessel, or there is liquid accumulated on the roof, or the seal is detached, or there are holes or tears in the seal fabric, the items are repaired or the tank is emptied and removed from service within 45 days.
 If a failure detected during inspections cannot be repaired within 45 days and if the vessel cannot be emptied within 45 days, Buckeye is aware that they have to ask AQD for a 30-day extension in the inspection report required in §60.115b(a)(3).

-[SC VI.1c and d] - In Compliance: Tanks 12, 22, and 56 are equipped with a double-seal system: a mechanical shoe (primary seal) and a rim mounted wiper seal (secondary seal).
+[SC VI.1c and d] -In Compliance

+Tanks 12, 16, 22, and 56 are equipped with a double-seal system: a primary seal and a rim mounted wiper seal (secondary seal).
 The requirements of 60.113b(a)(3) cited under NSPS, Subpart Kb dictate the inspection frequency applicable to storage tanks equipped with double-seal systems.
 Under Subpart Kb, there are two different schemes dictating the frequencies of visual inspections for those tanks.
 Buckeye seems to have selected the option of inspecting the tanks once every twelve months when the tanks are in-service.
 Under this option they are required to conduct a more detailed inspection with the tanks out-of-service (OOS) at intervals no greater than 10 years.
 During the OOS the tanks are emptied and degassed.
-Under the provisions established by 63.13(i), Buckeye submitted a request to the EPA, dated 4/18/2018, for the approval of an Alternative Monitoring Procedure to have the option to complete the required OOS 10-year tank inspections as topside in-service inspections.
+Under the provisions established by 63.13(i), Buckeye submitted a request to the EPA, dated 4/18/2018, for the approval of an Alternative Monitoring Procedure to

 AQD requested a storage tank inspection schedule.
-A summary table was provided by Buckeye and has been included in Appendix I. After examining the schedule, AQD verified that Buckeye is following the frequency of inspections dictated by 60.113b(a)(2) and 60.113b(a)(3)(ii) for tanks 12 and 22.
-See next paragraphs for tank 56.
+A summary table was provided by Buckeye and has been included in Appendix H. After examining the schedule, AQD verified that Buckeye is following the frequency of inspections dictated by 60.113b(a)(2) and 60.113b(a)(3)(ii) for Tanks 12,16, and 22.
+See next paragraphs for Tank 56.